-- 1. give the object a number

-- 2. do catalog entry

-- 3. take a photo this usually won't be necessary in an archive or library

-- 4. rehouse the object in an archive you will probably just put a number of items into the same new archival box or folder
+- 1. give the object a number - 2. do catalog entry - 3. take photo this usually won't be necessary in an archive or library - 4. rehouse object in an archive you will probably just put a number of items into the same new archival box or folder

-- 5. Store the object
+5. store object

-When you have repeated this task X number of times, you have reached your goal.
+When you have repeated this task X times, you have reached your goal.